Useful things to know and some FAQ's

 What is included in the rate?

 Full board accommodation, local airstrip transfers, sundowners, drinks, day & night game drives, guided bush walks, cultural visits, local airstrip transfers (from Rangers airstrip or Magadi Airstrip) and laundry are all included in your stay at with us.
+Residents of Kenya please contact Irene for what is included in your package.

 What is not included in the rate?

 Not included are: conservation fees, champagne, staff gratuities and anything else of a personal nature.
+Residents of Kenya please contact Irene for what is included in your package.

 What activities can you do?